Eddking-QS/FCC-Survey_Form/README.md

 A simple survey form made with HTML and CSS.
 This is one of the projects required to obtain the Responsive Web Design Certificate from freeCodeCamp.

+## Live Demo

+_This project is somewhat responsive however for the best experience view on a 1920x1080 screen.
+For mobile view, use desktop view and landscape orientation._

+View the web page here: [Survey Form](https://quintin-dev.github.io/Projects-Survey_Form/)

 ## Features

 **HTML**